smartkarrot/react-native-ios/README.md

 Install package using: npm install

-//SmartKarrot is build in Swift so we have to do some setting changes to use this in objective class (AppDelegate.m)
+//SmartKarrot is built in Swift version so we need to do some setting changes to use this in objective class (AppDelegate.m)

 3) Set Define Modules to Yes: